redecheck/redecheck/README.md

 If you have any problems with building, installing, or executing ReDeCheck, then please feel free to create an issue associated with this Git repository using the "Issues" link at the top of this site.
-The contributors to the redecheck-tool repository will do all that they can to resolve your issue and ensure that the entire tool works well in your situation.
+The contributors to the `redecheck-tool` the repository will do all that they can to resolve your issue and ensure that the entire tool works well in your development environment and for your web site.
 If you find that ReDeCheck works well, then we also encourage you to "star" and "watch" the project!

-Finally, thank you for your interest in responsive web testing and the ReDeCheck tool!
+Thank you for your interest in responsive web testing and the ReDeCheck tool!